Songbird0/Verbose_Bird/README.md

 ## Warning

-I've created this library to learn the rust language exclusivly.
+I've created this library to learn the rust language only.
 Please don't use this piece of sh\*t.